Understanding claims

 Who is TAL?

 TAL is one of Australia’s leading life insurance specialists.
 For more than 150 years, TAL has been protecting people.
 Together with our partners, today TAL protects over 5 million customers1.
-In 2021, TAL paid $2.7 billion in claims to 39,628 customers.*
+In 2023/2024, TAL paid $4.2 billion in claims to 50,128 Australians and their families.*

 TAL is part of the Dai-ichi Life Group, one of the world’s largest insurance groups.